-Gender and Women’s Studies is an interdisciplinary program.
+Gender and women’s studies is an interdisciplinary program.
 It explores how systems of oppression/resistance and privilege operate.
 Faculty members dedicate themselves to creating an environment that fosters critical thinking.
 They also support student activism and peer mentoring.

-The minor is a scaled-down version of the major that requires six courses and an internship.
+The Gender and Women’s Studies minor is a scaled-down version of the major that requires five courses and an internship.

 What You'll Learn